HiLakshya/DiceyWisdom/readme.md

 ## Status

 This project is currently under development.
-The basic functionality is already in place, but future updates may include:
+The basic functionality is already in place but future updates may include:
 - Improved design and layout
 - More quotes and authors to choose from
 - Integration with a database or API to generate more diverse content